 - The transfer of invoices to Business Central saves time and provides an increased quality assurance around your invoicing

-You start the setup in the system administration -> Integrations & API -> Integrations.
+You start the setup in Microsoft AppSource and continue in TimeLog in the system administration -> Integrations & API -> Integrations.

 Installation in Business Central

 Before you get started with the integration setup, you need a TimeLog site with an Invoicing version.
 Once this is in place, you can install TimeLog PSA in Business Central.